The pilot training cost in the Philippines is inexpensive for local students. However, for an Indian student, the entire program fee can be pricey.

-In the Philippines, one can fly 180 hours to apply for a commercial pilot license.
+One can fly 180 hours in the Philippines to apply for a commercial pilot license.
 To be eligible for a commercial pilot license, Indians must acquire 220 hours.

 Flying forty hours extra means Indian students often require a tailored program resulting in higher flight school fees.

 Being associated with aviation in the Philippines since 2011, I learned plenty about flight schools and how they deceive students into promoting their flight schools.

 Many flight schools initially promote low fees for pilot training, and later, students notice the costs are much higher.
 Sometimes, they are even higher than the flight school fees in the USA.

 It’s already too late by the time aspiring pilots realize they are paying much more than expected.

 Most Indian students coming to my blog are looking forward to obtaining a commercial pilot license to work in an airline.

 If you intend to make a living by flying for an airline, you must initially invest at least 40 lacs Indian rupee that you will pay directly to the flight school you choose.

 On the contrary, if you can’t budget the total sum of 40 Lacs INR upfront, you can pay the flight school fees over the years.

 It would take years for you to become a pilot in that scenario.
 Typically Indian students in the Philippines begin working as professional pilots in three years.